NYPL/nypl-design-system/README.md

 ### React Component Versions

-To help consuming application developers understand which version of the DS is required for a specific component, each component story page includes the following
+To help consuming application developers understand which version of the DS is required for a specific component, each component story page includes the following:

 - when a component was added to the DS
 - minimum version of the DS required for the latest version of a component